 4) Explore the Town Centre

 One of the best things to do in Varenna is to stroll around the tiny town center.
-Narrow streets wind through colourful houses, and little squares like Piazza San Giorgio invite for a coffee or a gelato.
+Narrow streets wind through colourful houses, and little squares like Piazza San Giorgio are the ideal place to stop for a coffee or a gelato.

 The square is also home to the early 14th-century Church of San Giorgio where you will find several paintings and frescoes.
-The church is the perfect example of Lombard architecture from its time and is simple yet beautiful with its large stone pillars leading up to the baroque altarpiece.
+The church is a perfect example of Lombard architecture, with a simple yet beautiful interior.
+Follow the large stone pillars all the way to the marble Baroque altar, with a Neoclassical tabernacle.

-The lakefront is also wonderful for enjoying the lake with plenty of restaurants and bars where you can grab a bite to eat or a drink taking in the vibrant town.
+The lakefront is also a nice place for a break, with plenty of restaurants and bars where you can grab a bite to eat or a drink taking in the vibrant town.
+Restaurants around Lake Como are often hit-and-miss – in Varenna, Il Cavatappi and Al Prato are two good choices.

 Things to Do Around Varenna, Lake Como